andreas12062410/yourpersonalbrand/yourcurriculum.md

 ### 1. Your Photo and contact information:

 Every CV should include your full name, your position (being full-stack, frontend or backend), your city and country, your email, your phone number, your GitHub (with a link) and your LinkedIn (also linked).
-Here you can also add your portfolio if you have one.
+Here you can also add your portfolio, if you have one.

 While there are a lot of mixed thoughts about whether to include or not your (professional) picture, we strongly advise it.